Mingyuan03/ip/README.md

 # SteadyLah project template

 This is a project template for a greenfield Java project.
-While it's initially named after the Java mascot _Duke_, the owner of this project has renamed it to _SteadyLah!_, an ingenious twist to fit its primary purpose of helping students schedule their academic commitments on-time while staying true to the local Singlish vernacular!
+While it's initially named after the Java mascot _Duke_, the owner of this project has renamed it to _YasuMax!_, an ingenious twist to fit its primary purpose of helping students schedule their academic commitments on-time while staying true to the local Singlish vernacular!
 Given below are instructions on how to use it.